-How much do you know about your own hairline?
+How much do you know about your own type of hairline?
 Have you ever studied it closely?
 Start by looking at photos and comparing its shape to how it looks today.
 Has it changed significantly?

 Our guide discusses everything with maturing hairstyles, hair loss, and other questions pertaining to your ever changing hairline.